Summary

 What is pill testing?

-Pill testing helps people make safer choices by showing them what's really in their drugs.
-When they know the risks, they're less likely to take harmful substances (drugs).
+Pill testing, also known as drug checking, helps people make safer choices by showing them what's really in their drugs.
+When people are provided with accurate information, they make better, more informed choices.
 Check.
 Choose.
 Stay safe.

 Drug checking equipment can test the makeup of most pills, capsules, powders, crystals or liquids.
 It can identify harmful substances, including dangerous synthetic opioids, like fentanyl and nitazenes.